SRI RAMANA MAHARSHI

-Bhagavan Sri Ramana Maharshi (1879-1950) has been described as “the whitest spot in a white space” by Carl Jung and “the greatest sage of the twentieth century” by Ken Wilber.
-The Dalai Lama has said of him that “his spiritual greatness is guiding millions of people”.
-These descriptions are about a being whose identity as a boy named Venkataraman was permanently shattered when at age 16 he was overcome by and faced an immense fear of death.
+Bhagavan Sri Ramana Maharshi (1879-1950) has been described as “the whitest spot in a white space” by Carl Jung, and “the greatest sage of the 20th century” by Ken Wilber.
+The Dalai Lama has said of him, “his spiritual greatness is guiding millions of people”.
+These descriptions are about a being, whose identity as a boy named Venkataraman was permanently shattered, when at age 16 he was overcome by and faced an immense fear of death.
 His full surrender into this experience brought on his remembrance of his true nature, beyond the illusion of the solidity of mind and its projected ego.
-This spontaneous enlightenment, rare by any standard, was even more so considering the age and lack of any prior spiritual practice of this teenage sage.
+This spontaneous enlightenment, rare by any standard, was even more so, considering the age and lack of any prior spiritual practice of this teenage sage.

-This awakening led to his abandonment of family and material possessions in Madurai within several months and pilgrimage to the holy mountain of Arunachala.
-Located in southern India and rising from the foothill town of Trivulanamai, this mountain is considered as the manifestation of Lord Shiva in the hindu tradition.
+This awakening led to his abandonment of family and material possessions in Madurai within several months, and pilgrimage to the holy mountain of Arunachala.
+Located in southern India, and rising from the foothill town of Tiruvannamalai, this mountain is considered as the manifestation of Lord Shiva in the Hindu tradition.
 His taking up residence here was due to the fact that from youth he had always associated the name Arunachala with the divine without ever knowing that it was an actual place.
-Upon the realization of its reality; a place which he credited with the powers that led to his Self realization; he took up residence there permanently until the demise of his physical body.
+Upon the realization of its reality, a place which he credited with the powers that led to his Self-realization, he took up residence there permanently until the demise of his physical body.

-The name Bhagavan (Lord) Sri (Honorable) Ramana (shortened version of his birth name) Maharshi (great seer) was given to him by the great ascetic Vasishta Ganapathi Muni during his early years in Arunachala.
-During these years his life was conducted in total silence and absorption in the Absolute and hence a severe neglect of the physical body.
-This was followed by a period of silent teaching mostly through the emanation of spiritual energy and finally through verbal communication in a humble ashram that was built for him by his devotees.
-The ashram Sri Ramanasramam has been expanded and still exists today where tens of thousands of people from the world make the pilgrimage annually to benefit from the ever present energy as any attendee can attest.
+The name Bhagavan (Lord) Sri (Honorable) Ramana (shortened version of his birth name) Maharshi (great seer) was given to him by the great ascetic Vasishta Ganapati Muni during his early years in Arunachala.
+During these years, his life was conducted in total silence and absorption in the Absolute, and hence a severe neglect of the physical body.
+This was followed by a period of silent teaching mostly through the emanation of spiritual energy, and finally through verbal communication in a humble ashram that was built for him by his devotees.
+The ashram Sri Ramanasramam has been expanded and still exists today, where tens of thousands of people from the world make the pilgrimage annually to benefit from the ever-present energy, as any attendee can attest.

-Sri Bhagavan Ramana Maharshi was the personal incarnation of what we westerners consider a guru.
-A humble, kind and just man with no possessions but a loin cloth, a metal water jug and a walking stick.
-He revealed his true grasp of the inherent oneness of all phenomena by his even handed treatment of all sentient beings whether humans of all social ranks, animals or plants.
-His concern for the welfare of animals and plants around him are specially moving.
+Sri Bhagavan Ramana Maharshi was the personal incarnation of what we Westerners consider a guru.
+A humble, kind, and just man; with no possessions but a loin cloth, a metal water jug, and a walking stick.
+He revealed his true grasp of the inherent oneness of all phenomena by his even-handed treatment of all sentient beings, whether humans of all social ranks, animals, or plants.
+His concern for the welfare of animals and plants around him is especially moving.
 He worked hand in hand with devotees in attending to the tens of thousands of seekers who poured in over the years for darshan, never asking nor accepting preferential treatment.
-He did not even have a separate living quarters.
-For most of his life he resided in the same hall where he received visitors and conducted his teaching.
+He did not even have separate living quarters.
+For most of his life, he resided in the same hall where he received visitors and conducted his teaching.